 Where required by the NMC, Board nominees may be asked to provide further documentary proof and supporting documents and/or attend interviews with regard to their application.

-Should there be insufficient candidates or should the NMC consider that the candidates do not have the relevant skills and competences, they may wish to seek additional nominations and extend the deadline accordingly.
+Should there be insufficient candidates or should the NMC consider that the candidates do not have the relevant skills and competencies, they may wish to seek additional nominations and extend the deadline accordingly.

 The recommendations of the NMC will be made to the Board in August at least one month before the AMM.